NetaAviv/final-project-eks/README.md

 kubectl get ingress -n neta-aviv-new
 ```

-Look for the `HOSTS` column, which will show the URL:
+Look for the `HOSTS` column, which will show you a URL

 In your browser: